-- 1. Physical education is required one semester each year for students in grades six through eight.
-There are circumstances under which the physical education requirement can be waived. - 2.
-One course in Career and Education Planning that results in an academic and career plan (to be completed in grade six, seven or eight).
-More information on this course will be discussed in Trail Marker 7. - 3.
+- 2. One course in Career and Education Planning that results in an academic and career plan (to be completed in grade six, seven or eight).
+More information on this course will be discussed in Trail Marker 6. - 3.
 Three middle school or higher\ courses in English language arts. - 4.
 Three middle school or higher\ courses in mathematics. - 5.
-Three middle school or higher\ courses in science. - 6.
-Three middle school or higher\ courses in social studies.
+Three middle school or higher\ courses in science.

+6. Three middle school or higher\ courses in social studies.
 (One of the social studies courses must be civics.
 There is a statewide, standardized end-of-course (EOC) exam for civics that must be taken and factored in as 30% of a student's course grade.
 When the individual education plan (IEP) team determines that the statewide, standardized assessments under this section cannot accurately measure the student's abilities, the assessment results can be waived for the purpose of receiving a course grade.)
 Because of Mia's intellectual disability, the IEP team has determined that her EOC exam results can be waived.
 See Section 1003.4156, Florida Statutes (F.S.) for more information on middle school requirements.